 Las Grietas, Galapagos

 Las Grietas is a series of natural pools on Santa Cruz Island, fed by a fresh water river on one side and salt water from cracks and tunnels below the water’s surface.
-It is a local’s favorite spot for cliff diving, and tourists who make the trek are often found snorkeling.
+It is a local’s favorite spot for cliff diving, and tourists who make the trek often spend more than a few hours snorkeling and soaking up the sun.

 Take a water take to Angermeyer Point and walk down the beach to the trailhead next to Angermeyer Waterfront Inn.
 You will pass Playa de las Alemanes before heading past a lagoon and over a volcanic field that leads to the clear, calm, crystal waters of Las Grietas.

-Mindo is a popular destination for day trips from Quito.
-It’s a small, quant town in the cloud forest, and boasts waterfalls, rafting, and exploring the nearby reserves.
+Mindo is a great place to visit on a day trip from Quito.
+It’s a small, quant town in the cloud forest- boasting waterfalls, rafting, and nearby reserves to explore.
 The town has a chocolate factory, where tours run daily that include tastings in each stage of the process.
-Mindo also has an astounding number of birds, making it a must see place for international bird watchers.
+The astounding number of birds in the reserves around Mindo make it a must see place for international bird watchers.

 The Quilotoa Loop takes you to the remote villages and town South of Quito.
-It is normally a three day affair with hiking, bus rides, and trucks which wind through the patchwork hills and valleys of the region.
+It is normally a three-day affair done by hiking, bus rides, and trucks which wind through the patchwork hills and valleys of the region.
 On different days of the week there are markets in the local communities, a great way to discover Ecuador’s regions away from the tourist areas.

-For more information about Happy Gringo Travels tailor-made trips in Ecuador and where we can take you, contact a member of our team through this site or by our toll-free number.
+For more information about Happy Gringo Travels custom-made trips in Ecuador and where we can take you, contact a member of our team through this site or by our toll-free number.